How well equipped are organisations to harness the power of digital technology?

 The chief digital officer is not a homogenous role.
 A fairly new addition to the executive line-up, we’ve identified five different archetypes of CDO.
 This begs the question: we may have relatively more CDOs in Australia, but what type are we hiring?
 Are they technology focused?
 Or innovation or customer focused?

-The CIO isn’t as empowered
+isn’t as empowered

 Globally and in Australia, CIOs are considered to be the most digitally savvy of all the C-suite.